Telestai-Project/documentation-telestai/README.md

 To work on this documentation locally:

-1. First, run `npm i` to install the dependencies.
+1. First, run `pnpm i` to install the dependencies.

-2. Then, run `npm run dev` to start the development server and visit `localhost:3000`.
+2. Then, run `pnpm run dev` to start the development server and visit `localhost:3000`.

 ---